 Diocesan Canonical Inspection

 Periodically, inspectors from the Diocese visit the school to assess how we teach Religious Education, the Catholic Life of the school and our Collective Worship.
-The latest report, dated October 2013, can be found here: DCI Report 2013
+The latest report, dated May 2022 which assesses our school as “Good”, can be found here: DCI Inspection Report 2022

 Pupils are assessed at key points during their journey through St Clare’s: